David J. Getsy

 Getsy received his B.A. with highest honors from Oberlin College and M.A. and Ph.D. from Northwestern University.
 His fellowships and awards include the 2019 Senior Fellowship from the Dedalus Foundation, an Ailsa Mellon Bruce Senior Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art, a Clark Fellowship from the Sterling and Francine Clark Art Institute, an Andrew W. Mellon Fellowship from Dartmouth College, a Kress Foundation Fellowship at the Courtauld Institute of Art, and two research fellowships from the Graham Foundation for Advanced Studies in the Fine Arts.

 Getsy came to the University of Virginia in 2021 from the School of the Art Institute of Chicago, where he taught from 2005 to 2021 and was the Goldabelle McComb Finn Distinguished Professor of Art History since 2011.
 At SAIC, he also served as Interim Dean of Graduate Studies, Interim Director of the Low-Residency M.F.A. in Studio program, and Chair of the Department of Art History, Theory, and Criticism.
 In 2022, he was appointed Professor Emeritus.
 Internationally, he has been the 2020–2021 Terra Foundation Professor of American Art at the John F. Kennedy Institute for North American Studies at the Freie Universität Berlin, a Distinguished Visiting Fellow in the School of English and Drama at Queen Mary University of London, and an Honorary Visiting Professor in the Department of History of Art at the University of York, United Kingdom.
-He has served as Chair of the Editorial Board of The Art Bulletin (2013–2015) and is currently on the boards of directors for the University of Virginia Press, the Historians of British Art, OTV: Open Television, and the Fire Island Artist Residency for emerging LGBTIQ artists and writers.
+He is a member of the editorial board of American Art and has previously served as Chair of the Editorial Board of The Art Bulletin (2013–2015).
+He is currently on the boards of directors for the University of Virginia Press, the Historians of British Art, OTV: Open Television, and the Fire Island Artist Residency for emerging LGBTIQ artists and writers.
 At the University of Virginia, he is also Affiliate Faculty of the Department of Women, Gender, and Sexuality.

 Professor Getsy welcomes inquiries from prospective PhD students working in one or more of the areas in which he teaches and researches: modern and contemporary art, queer studies, transgender studies, sculpture studies, and performance studies.